rlemon/Chat-Easy-Input-Tools/README.md

 ###License
-This software is released under the GNU GPL version 3.
-For a full version of the license see [here](https://github.com/rlemon/Chat-Easy-Input-Tools/blob/master/LICENSE.md).
+This software is released under the WTFPL.
+A full version can be viewed [here](https://github.com/rlemon/Chat-Easy-Input-Tools/blob/master/LICENSE.md).